mnestix/mnestix-browser/README.md

 ## Quickstart

-All you need to start your first Mnestix instance is the ```compose.yml``` (or clone the repository).
+All you need to start your first Mnestix instance is the `compose.yml` (or clone the repository).
-In the root folder run the following command and open http://localhost:3000 in your web browser.
+In the root directory run the following command and open http://localhost:3000 in your web browser.
 ```shell
 docker compose up
 ```

-If you want to configure login credentials through AzureAD, read about [configuration](#using-azure-entra-id).
+If you want to further configure your mnestix instance, read about [configuration](#mnestix-configuration-settings).

 ## Getting started with developing